rvaz55/-BotNamedLIRI/homework_instructions.md

 1. `node liri.js my-tweets`

-   * This will show your last 20 tweets and when they were created at in your terminal/bash window.
+   * This will show your last 20 tweets and when they were created at in your terminal/bash window

 2. `node liri.js spotify-this-song '<song name here>'`